 The design strategies for loadable and non-loadable binary counters are significantly different.
 This application note discusses the differences, and describes the design of a loadable binary counter.
-Up, down and up/down counters are described, with lengths of 16 and 32 bits.
+Up, down and up/ down counters are described, with lengths of 16 and 32 bits.
 Design files are available for all six versions.

-Length 16 Bits

-Maximum Clock Frequency XC3100-3 54 MHz
+Maximum Clock Frequency in XC3100-3 is 54 MHz for 16 Bits

-Number of CLBs 23